Visual thinking includes working with images in our imagination as well as on paper or on the computer. Visual brainstorming tools are one approach.

-NovaMind – An excellent mindmapping program, one of the best on the market.
-The top-level ("Platinum") version of NovaMind is rather expensive, but the "Express" version is still quite good and affordable.
+NovaMind – An excellent cross-platform program designed specifically for mindmapping.
+The top-level ("Platinum") version is rather expensive, but the "Express" version is affordable and still quite good.

 For concept mapping:

 CmapTools is a made specifically for creating concept maps.
-Free, and a good choice if you plan to focus on concept mapping.
+Free, and worth considering if you plan to focus on concept mapping.